 While choosing the best cloud archive for your business, make sure the solution you opt for is compatible with your email platform and that the vendor can support various archiving scenarios, including Microsoft Exchange Server on-premise, Office 365, SMTP journaling, policy-based mailbox capture or processing of PST files.

 2. User Interface

 Remember that your admins, compliance officers and IT team won’t be the only people using the email archiving solution.
-End users will also have access to their personal mailbox archives and will be able to search and export email.
-An archiving software can be powerful and feature-rich, but what if it’s poorly designed and requires extensive training?An email archiving software can be powerful and feature-rich, but what if it’s poorly designed and requires extensive training? #TheNewCloud #EmailArchiving2019 Click To Tweet
+End users will also have access to their personal mailbox archives and will be able to search and export emails.

-With third-generation software that has clear information architecture, your users will always know where things are located and won’t ever have to read or watch tutorials to find advanced or hidden options.
-Many email archiving providers haven’t redesigned their software in years and still have the outdated versions that were the norm in late 2000s.
-A modern user interface that’s optimized for users in 2019 needs to have an easily available search and well-executed data export.
-In summary, when choosing your provider, have in mind that everyday, non-IT users need to be able to understand and use the archive without having to bother IT.
+A modern user interface that’s optimized for users in 2020 needs to have an easily available search and well-executed data export.
+So, when choosing your provider, have in mind that every day, non-IT users need to be able to understand and use the archive without having to bother IT.

 4. Ability to ingest legacy email

 Only a small number of companies that are looking for an email archiver are doing it for the first time.

 A vast majority have already owned a solution and are now moving to a fourth-generation cloud archiving system that can guarantee cost-effectiveness and better performance.